 5. Geothermal

 Overall, geothermal has the potential to transform how we generate and use energy in our homes, offices, and communities.
-So if you’re looking for an innovative way to reduce your carbon footprint while also supporting a green economy, geothermal energy may be just what you need.
+So if you’re looking for an innovative way to reduce your carbon footprint while supporting a green economy, geothermal energy may be just what you need.

 6. Hydropower